dbreunig/ruby_ai_examples/README.md

 ## Examples

 - **Article Categorizer:** Provide a URL and the script will roughly extract the body text then send it to OpenAI to analyze and provide a specified number of categories given the topics contained within the article.
 - **Auto Localizer:** This script takes in a `yml` string file, in English, and generates translated `yml` files in whatever languages you specify.
+(Examples are in the 'example_data' folder.)
 - **Faker GPT:** Similar to the [faker](https://github.com/faker-ruby/faker) gem, but generates seed data that is similar to input expamples you provide.
 - **Pull Quote Extractor:** Provide a URL and the script will roughly extract the body text then send it to OpenAI to analyze and provide a specified number of compelling and representative pull quotes contained within the article.
+- **RSS to Bio:** Provide an RSS URL and the script will download the posts and prepare them.
+It will then provide summaries and titles for each author in the feed and ask OpenAI to write a short biography on their writing.

 ## Known Issues